 For your physical and emotional well-being, it is wise to hire a trained caregiver to look after your loved one as you attend to your non-caregiving roles or even rest.
 There are many local resources available, as well as software solutions, such as Care.com where you can find trained professionals in your area that might be able to help.

 10. Set Smart Goals

 Set achievable self-care goals that you’ll aspire to achieve.
 For example, when to go for checkups, when and how long to exercise, when to take a break, when to sleep, among others.
 Always remember that where focus goes, energy flows.

 Set goals that will help you remain focused on yourself, so that you could enjoy a quality life even as you care for others.

 11. Bonus tip: Reward Yourself

-Give yourself your favorite treat, watch a movie you want to watch, allow yourself to have some fun (again?), and recognize how much you are capable of.
-And how much you’re doing and have done.
+Give yourself your favorite treat, watch a movie you want to watch, listen to some music, allow yourself to have some fun (again?), and recognize how much you are capable of.
+And how much you’re doing and you have done.
 Try to plan the coming weeks and determine what in your life could be improved, delegated, or taken off your to do list.